yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 | 4          | 4        |
 | 5          | 5        |

 The result is (quite an ugly) [C# implementation](https://github.com/yaskovdev/sandbox/blob/master/UniversalRegisterMachineInterpreter/UniversalRegisterMachineInterpreter/LimitedInterpreter.cs).
-Although is not pretty, we now can translate it into Push relatively easily.
+Although is not pretty, I can now translate it into Push relatively easily.

 ## Stage 3: Translating the Interpreter in C# into Push

 ### Adding Multiline Programs Support To Psh

-If you've read my previous article, you may know that I have been using [Psh](https://github.com/yaskovdev/Psh) to run Push programs.
+If you've seen my previous article, you may know that I have been using [Psh](https://github.com/yaskovdev/Psh) to run Push programs.

 However, Psh did not support multiline programs.

-I quickly abandoned attempts to write the interpreter in one line and added the support for multiline Push programs to Psh.
+I quickly abandoned futile attempts to write the interpreter in one line and instead added the support for multiline Push programs to Psh.

 ### Adding Comments Support To Psh

-Another problem with Psh was that it did not support comments.
+Another problem with Psh was that it did not support code comments.
 You rarely need comments in conventional languages: meaningful names for variables and functions make comments an almost redundant feature.
 Since Push has neither variables nor functions, comments are essential.
 Since the [official Push specification](http://faculty.hampshire.edu/lspector/push3-description.html) says nothing about the format of the comments, I decided to add them to Psh in this way:

 ```push
 (1 2 integer.+) # This line adds 1 and 2